 Tax Foreclosure General Information

-1. Tax Foreclosure Sales are generally held in December of each year.
+Tax Foreclosure Sales are generally held annually.
+Generally towards year end or in the first few months of the following year.

-2. Mason County publishes all legal notices in the Shelton-Mason County Journal when, would be determined by the sale date.
+Mason County publishes all legal notices in the Shelton-Mason County Journal.
+When, would be determined by the sale date.

-3. If you wish to be placed on our Tax Foreclosure Mailing list, please send a check in the amount of $5.00 made payable to the Mason County Treasurer at the above address.
-Please note that you will need to send this fee and request annually as we do not hold over our list from year to year.
+Tax Foreclosure Lists are published on this website.
+If you wish a hard copy mailed to you when it becomes available, please send a check in the amount of $5.00 made payable to the Mason County Treasurer, PO Box 429, Shelton, WA 98584-0429.
+Please note that you will need to send this fee and request this list annually as we do not hold over our mailing list from year to year.

-5. We do not sell “tax certificates or deeds” of any nature.
-In some states you may purchase a certificate of some kind showing that you paid the delinquent taxes but we don’t have any information on this procedure because there is no provision for it in Washington State Law.
+We do not sell "tax certificates or deeds" of any nature.
+In some states you may purchase a certificate of some kind showing that you paid the delinquent taxes but we don't have any information on this procedure because there is no provision for it in Washington State law.

 It is up to you to know exactly what you are bidding on.
 We can not stress this too strongly.
 Every year people who have done little or no research or who do not know how to read a legal description buy properties that, to them, are totally useless.
 Knowledgeable parties who have done the proper research will avoid these properties.
 We do not overturn a sale and refund the purchase price because a bidder didn't know what they were bidding on, nor because they didn't understand the legal description.

-For information on the availability of Surplus Real Property, please contact Richard Beckman Real Estate at 360-426-5521.
+For information on the availability of Surplus Real Property, please contact the Mason County Property Manager, in the Support Services Department at 360-427-9670 Ext.
+419.